go-gitea/gitea/docs/content/usage/multi-factor-authentication.en-us.md

 # Multi-factor Authentication (MFA)

 Multi-factor Authentication (also referred to as MFA or 2FA) enhances security by requiring a time-sensitive set of credentials in addition to a password.
-If a password were later to be compromised, Gitea would still not allow a successful login and the account would remain secure.
+If a password were later to be compromised, logging into Gitea will not be possible without the additional credentials and the account would remain secure.
-Gitea supports both TOTP (Time-based One-Time Password) tokens and FIDO-based hardware keys.
+Gitea supports both TOTP (Time-based One-Time Password) tokens and FIDO-based hardware keys using the Webauthn API.

 MFA can be configured within the "Security" tab of the user settings page.